codebreak/codebreak.github.com/source/_posts/2012-06-11-capybara-tutorial-using-irb.markdown

 ---
 layout: post
-title: "Capybara Tutorial using irb"
+title: "Capybara tutorial sing irb"
 date: 2012-06-11 16:03
 comments: true
 categories:
 ---
-To get you familiar with capybara, we'll be using irb (Interactive Ruby Shell).
+At one of my previous projects, a fellow ThoughtWorker named Rob Hunter showed me how to use irb (Interactive Ruby Shell) to play around with capybara.
+I've found it pretty useful so I figured I'd share it here.

-So before we get started, make sure you have ruby installed.
+To get started, make sure you have ruby installed.

 Launch irb with the following requirements (ruby, capybara, and capybara/dsl)